40+ Years of Wexford Model Railway Club

 The inaugural meeting took place in Wexford's Talbot Hotel and attracted approximately fourteen interested people.
 The club met in a shared hall in the Presentation school building for its first two years, where the first layout was built, before moving to premises in Stonebridge Lane.
 The club moved to the old Church of Ireland church at Rathaspeck in 1985, which became its home for over twenty five years.

 The club moved to its purpose built clubhouse in 2011, which was named the Michael Curran Memorial Hall after the founding member.

 Wexford Model Railway Club was established to promote the hobby of railway modelling in the South East and welcomes new members to learn about layout building, modelling, electronics, railway history and to make new friends.

-We are happy to report that our clubrooms will be extended in 2022 to provide additional storage and toilet facilities.
+We are happy to report that our clubrooms were extended in 2022 to provide additional storage and toilet facilities.

-WMRC hosts an annual exhibition every spring in addition to an annual club open day in October each year which coincides with the Wexford Opera Festival.
+WMRC hosts an annual exhibition every spring in addition to an annual club open day in October each year.
 The club also attends other exhibitions throughout the year including shows in Dublin, Cork and in Northern Ireland.
 The club intends to exhibit in the UK in the coming years.

-Currently we have a number of exhibition layouts including Little Siddington (O Gauge), Rathmichael, Macmine Junction, Scully’s Dock and Bridge Street (OO Gauge).
+Currently we have a number of exhibition layouts including Little Siddington (O Gauge), Rathmichael, Macmine Junction and Bridge Street (OO Gauge).